Skip to main content

 northbound BGP sessions.

-6.3.
+5.3.
 BGP Spine/Leaf Topology Policy

-One of the advantages of using BGP SPF as the underlay protocol is
+One of the advantages of using BGP-SPF as the underlay protocol is

 that BGP policy can be applied at any level.
 For example, depending

-upon the topology, it may be possible to aggregate prefix
+on the topology, it may be possible to aggregate prefix

 advertisements using existing BGP policy.
 In Spine/Leaf topologies,

-used for the spine nodes, this can easily be accomplished with EBGP
+nodes, this can easily be accomplished with EBGP and a simple policy

-and a simple policy to filter advertisements from the leaves to the
+to filter advertisements from the leaves to the spine if the first AS

-spine if the first AS in the AS path is the spine AS.
+in the AS path is the spine AS.

 In the figure below, the leaves would not advertise any NLRI with AS